schneidergithub/pmac/one_page_pitch.md

 **Project Management as Code (PMAC) Pitch**

+"How much energy do you wanna spend on that?"

 **What is PMAC?**
-PMAC (Project Management as Code) is a revolutionary approach to managing software projects.
+PMAC (Project Management as Code) is a revolutionary approach to managing projects.
 It treats project plans, team roles, Jira tickets, sprint structures, documentation, and even meeting cadences as version-controlled code.
 By codifying every aspect of project management, PMAC introduces reproducibility, testability, automation, and hybrid human-AI collaboration into the project lifecycle.

-PMAC treats project management artifacts—like team roles, sprints, documentation, Jira tickets, and even meeting structures as declarative code, version-controlled in Git, validated through automated tests, and integrated into your DevOps pipeline.
+PMAC treats project management artifacts—like team roles, sprints, documentation, Jira tickets, and even meeting structures as declarative code, version-controlled in Git, validated through automated tests, and integrated into your pipelines.

-Combines ideas like GitOps, Agile, DevSecOps, and Docs-as-Code with Test Driven Development and future-thinking AI / human hybrid teams.
+Version-controlled project management structures enhances GitOps, DevSecOps, and yadayada-as-Code with Test Driven Development and future-thinking AI / human hybrid teams.

 **Why PMAC?**
 - **Reproducibility:** Clone, spin up, and relaunch entire projects like infrastructure code.